phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 ## If I host an antenna on my roof, how does this affect the structural integrity of my house?
 Will extra drilling be involved?

 Some homes will only need an indoor mesh antenna, plugged into a wall outlet.
 For homes that require a rooftop installation, an antenna will be attached to a chimney, or secured between cement blocks etc. Whenever possible we use non-penetrating roof mounts.
 Cables can be run into existing holes in your house.
 For more information, see our [Docs page on rooftop installations](https://docs.phillycommunitywireless.org/en/latest/rooftop%20installation/).

-## How long can I stay connected to the network?

-Outside of 9-5 PM work hours, in order to avoid unintentional consumption of broadband, we will reset connections after 6 hours, requiring users to reconnect to the wifi.